Virginia Car Accident Lawyer

 Common Injuries in a Virginia Car Accident

-The most important thing to do following an accident is to seek immediate medical attention, even if you don’t think anything is wrong.
+The most important thing to do following car accident cases is to seek immediate medical attention, even if you don’t think anything is wrong.
 Injuries can worsen or develop into something else over time.

 After an accident you should look for the following injuries: